Creativity, Design & Innovation Staff

 David Blyth is a lecturer in Contemporary Art Practice whose research inquiry addresses the practice of Taxidermy as a vehicle to deconstruct notions of skill, making, expertise and amateurism.

-Andrew is a Lecturer for both Architecture and Architectural Technology courses.
-Research interests include live project teaching, contemporary refurbishment of traditional buildings, mid-century Scandinavian architecture and issues surrounding community engagement with architecture, in particular in rural locations.
+Andrew is a lecturer in Architecture and Architectural Technology respectively.
+Research interests include live project teaching, contemporary refurbishment of traditional buildings, mid-century Scandinavian architecture and community engagement with architecture.

 Research is focused around issues relating to placing art in public.